TeenNick: Precursor programming blocks (2001–2009)

-TeenNick is the successor to TEENick and The N, two programming blocks that aired on Nickelodeon and Noggin, respectively.
-TEENick was a programming block on Nickelodeon aimed at tweens.
-The block launched on March 4, 2001, and lasted until February 1, 2009.
-TEENick originally aired on Sunday nights from 6 to 9 p.m.
-ET/PT.
-Starting in 2005, a Saturday night version of TEENick aired from 8 to 10 p.m.
-ET/PT (replacing SNICK).
-Saturday night editions were broadcast as "TEENick Saturday Night" until the end of 2006 where it rebranded as simply "TEENick" for both broadcasts.
+TEENick was a tween-oriented programming block on Nickelodeon that ran from March 4, 2001, to February 1, 2009.
+It originally aired on Sunday nights from 6:00 to 9:00 p.m.
+Eastern Time; a Saturday night edition, airing from 8:00 to 10:00 p.m.
+Eastern Time, was introduced in 2005 as a replacement for SNICK.
+The Saturday night block was branded "TEENick Saturday Night" until 2006, when both broadcasts were unified under the TEENick name.
 It was first hosted by Nick Cannon, followed by Jason "J. Boogie" Everhart.
-TEENick's programming mainly consisted of live-action comedies, such as Drake & Josh, Ned's Declassified School Survival Guide, Zoey 101, True Jackson, VP and iCarly, as well as occasional reruns of animated shows such as All Grown Up! and My Life as a Teenage Robot.
+TEENick's programming mainly consisted of live-action comedies, such as Drake & Josh, Ned's Declassified School Survival Guide, Zoey 101, True Jackson, VP, and iCarly, as well as occasional reruns of animated shows such as All Grown Up! and My Life as a Teenage Robot.

-Meanwhile, The N was an overnight block on Noggin that launched on April 1, 2002, running from 6:00 p.m. to 6:00 a.m.
-ET every day.
-Series that previously aired during Noggin's time as an all-ages channel (such as A Walk in Your Shoes and Sponk!) migrated to The N. The block spawned several original series, including the animated comedy O'Grady and the live-action dramas Out There and South of Nowhere.
+A year after TEENick's debut, Noggin introduced The N as an overnight block on April 1, 2002, airing daily from 6:00 p.m. to 6:00 a.m.
+Eastern Time.
+Series previously featured during Noggin's time as an all-ages channel, such as A Walk in Your Shoes and Sponk!, migrated to The N. The block spawned several original series, including the animated comedy O'Grady and the live-action dramas Out There and South of Nowhere.
 The N was also the U.S. broadcast home of Canada's Degrassi: The Next Generation.
-Like the Noggin channel, The N's original shows were created with educational goals, which was uncommon for teen programming at the time.
+As with Noggin, The N's programming was developed with educational goals, which was uncommon for teen programming at the time.

-On August 13, 2007, Viacom announced that it would shut down Nick GAS at the end of the year, with a 24-hour version of The N taking over its channel space.
+On August 13, 2007, Viacom announced it would shut down Nickelodeon Games and Sports for Kids at the end of the year, with a 24-hour version of The N taking over its channel space.
 The N's standalone network ran for less than two years, from December 31, 2007 to September 28, 2009.
-A block called "TEENick on The N" introduced several TEENick series into the channel's lineup, including Drake & Josh, Ned's Declassified School Survival Guide, and Zoey 101.
-According to Polygon, "Nickelodeon began phasing out The N's programming and replacing it with TEENick, an entertainment block with no educational curriculum and zero involvement from Noggin.
-The N lost its footing by 2009, and both [The N] and its website closed down completely."
+A block known as "TEENick on The N" introduced several TEENick series into the channel's daytime lineup, including Drake & Josh, Ned's Declassified School Survival Guide, and Zoey 101.
+Over time, The N's programming would slowly be phased out.